overvis/overvis-docs/OPCB/OPCB_221B_Manual/README.md

 - Refrigeration controllers,
 - HVAC systems controllers,
 - Agricultural smart devices,
-- Power network relays, meters, other electrical equipment,
+- Power network relays, meters, and other electrical equipment,
 - Industrial IoT devices,
 - Industrial sensors and meters,
 - Other MODBUS-compatible electronics.

-OPCB-221B feature list:
+### OPCB-221B Features

 - MODBUS RTU/TCP converter.
 - Built-in Overvis cloud support (www.overvis.com).
-- Serving as TCP server or client, MODBUS RTU master or slave.
+- Serves as TCP server or client, MODBUS RTU master or slave.
 - RS-485 network extension.
 - MODBUS ASCII mode support.
-- Supporting LAN and/or Wi-Fi connection.
+- Supports LAN and/or Wi-Fi connection.
 - Optional 3G/LTE connection using an external USB modem.
 - Wi-Fi Access Point mode.
-- Web interface, accessible from the local network, via Wi-Fi Access Point or using Overvis cloud connection.
+- Web interface, accessible from the local network, via Wi-Fi Access Point, or using Overvis cloud connection.
 - Remote configuration (using MODBUS or web interface).
 - RS-485 network settings: baud rate, parity, response timeout.
-- Multiple RS-485 networks support.
+- Supports multiple RS-485 networks.
-- MODBUS requests debugging tools.
+- MODBUS request debugging tools.
-- Automatic or manual firmware update.
+- Automatic or manual firmware updates.
 - HTTP API.

-## Terms and abbreviations
+## Terms and Abbreviations

-**Wi-Fi station** - a device connected to another device through Wi-Fi (access point);
+- **Wi-Fi station**: A device connected to another device through Wi-Fi (access point).

-**Wi-Fi access point** - a device enabling connection to it through Wi-Fi;
+- **Wi-Fi access point**: A device enabling connection to it through Wi-Fi.

-**DHCP** – a Protocol enabling the network units to automatically obtain TCP/IP parameters (IP address);
+- **DHCP**: A protocol enabling the network units to automatically obtain TCP/IP parameters (IP address).

-**HTTP** - the Transmission Protocol for Web pages and other data using client-server technology;
+- **HTTP**: The transmission protocol for web pages and other data using client-server technology.

-**IP (address)** – the address of the unit, which is unique within one network that is operated according to IP Protocol;
+- **IP (address)**: The address of the unit, which is unique within one network that is operated according to IP protocol.

-**IPv4** - а four-byte IP address;
+- **IPv4**: A four-byte IP address.

-**MAC (address)** – the address used in network transmissions for device identification.
-As a rule, it is globally unique;
+- **MAC (address)**: The address used in network transmissions for device identification.
+It is typically globally unique.

-**MAC-48** - a six-byte MAC address;
+- **MAC-48**: A six-byte MAC address.

-**MODBUS** - the standard Packet Communication Protocol based on the client-server technology intended for industrial electronic devices;
+- **MODBUS**: The standard packet communication protocol based on the client-server technology intended for industrial electronic devices.

-**MODBUS RTU** - the Devices Linking Protocol, over which the packet is transmitted byte by byte;
+- **MODBUS RTU**: The devices linking protocol, where the packet is transmitted byte by byte.

-**MODBUS ASCII** - the Devices Linking Protocol, over which the packet is transmitted in the form of ASCII characters;
+- **MODBUS ASCII**: The devices linking protocol, where the packet is transmitted in ASCII characters.

-**MODBUS TCP** - MODBUS Packet Transmission Protocol according to TCP/IP standard;
+- **MODBUS TCP**: MODBUS packet transmission protocol according to TCP/IP standard.

-**WEB** - the server documents access system used on the Internet;
+- **WEB**: The server documents access system used on the Internet.

-**Wi-Fi** - a family of standards for data transmission via radio channels.
+- **Wi-Fi**: A family of standards for data transmission via radio channels.

-## Complete set
+## Complete Set

 ![](./images/Wiring_the_OPCB-221B_2_Product_set.svg)

-**Table 1** – Product set
+**Table 1** – Product Set

 | Name                                                                                             | Quantity (pcs.) |
 | ------------------------------------------------------------------------------------------------ | --------------- |